-10.102.11501 PUBLIC LIBRARY STANDARDS: ACCESS TO THE

-COLLECTION (1) General essential standards for public libraries are as follows: (a) Materials are purchased to ensure a steady flow of materials for the
+10.102.1150I PUBLIC LIBRARY STANDARDS: ACCESS TO THE COLLECTION (1) General essential standards for public libraries are as follows:

-(a) Materials are purchased to ensure a steady flow of materials for the public..

-(b) The library catalogs and organizes its collection according to standard cataloging and classification systems and procedures.
-Automated records comply with the machine-readable catalog (MARC) format-; and

-- (c) remains the same. - (2) General enhanced standards for public libraries are as follows: - (a) The library uses an online interlibrary loan system -; and - (b) remains the same. - (3) General excellent standards for public libraries are as follows: - (a) The library collection is available online-; and - (b) remains the same.
+- (a) Materials are purchased to ensure a steady flow of materials for the public.: - (b) The library catalogs and organizes its collection according to standard cataloging and classification systems and procedures.
+Automated records comply with the machine-readable catalog (MARC) format-; and - (c) remains the same. - (2) General enhanced standards for public libraries are as follows: - (a) The library uses an online interlibrary loan system :; and - (b) remains the same. - (3) General excellent standards for public libraries are as follows: - (a) The library collection is available online-; and - (b) remains the same.